-As a leading teaching hospital in Australia, Epworth Healthcare is responsible for educating the next generation of health professionals through its medical, nursing, and allied health education and training programs.
-Epworth offers a leadership and development program across the organization that supports on-the-job application of skills and knowledge, using coaching, job rotations, shadowing, and acting-up opportunities.
+As a leading teaching hospital in Australia, Epworth Healthcare is responsible for educating the next generation of health professionals through its medical, nursing, and health professional education and training programs.
+Epworth offers a leadership and development program across the organisation that supports on-the-job application of skills and knowledge, using coaching, job rotations, shadowing, and acting-up opportunities.
 Learning and continuing development is core to Epworth’s workplace culture and staff development.

-Transforming Learning From a Compliance Focus to a Learning Culture
+Transforming Learning From A Compliance Focus To A Learning Culture

 “We have a requirement to keep our hospital registered and, in particular, our nursing staff registered, so compliance for us was a logical starting point in our learning journey,” says James Quealy, Group eLearning Manager for Epworth HealthCare.
-“The big challenge for us was to really embrace being a learning organization.”
+“The big challenge for us was to really embrace being a learning organisation.”

-Epworth’s obstacles included leveraging its data to change the way it developed its elearning by lining up performance with quality and education, the costs and time involved in effectively bringing together and delivering training to a number of multidisciplinary teams, and digital literacy.
+Epworth’s obstacles included leveraging its data to change the way it developed its e-learning by lining up performance with quality and education, the costs and time involved in effectively bringing together and delivering training to a number of multidisciplinary teams, and digital literacy.

-Changing Work Practices to Become More Digitally Literate
+Changing Work Practices To Become More Digitally Literate

 “We have clinical nurse educators who are responsible for helping staff catch up on annual training and practical education, and run through core competencies,” explains Quealy.
 “We needed to transform their work practices and allow them to become digitally literate in a way they haven’t been able to before.”